 If you plan to use your LV in freezing weather, here are some important tips:

 - In subfreezing temperatures, the interior of the LV must be kept warm, with the belly fan ON so that the systems located below the floor are also warm.
 This will circulate warm air in the basement area to prevent pipes, electronics, batteries, and water systems from freezing.
-It is also important to prevent exposure of lithium batteries from very hot or cold temperatures.
+It is also important to prevent exposure of lithium batteries to very hot or cold temperatures.

 - When driving in winter conditions, go slow and play it safe.
 Always adhere to travel advisories and carry chains.
-Be ready to install chains on both the truck and the trailer during winter travel.
+Be ready to install chains on the truck and the trailer during winter travel.

 Preparing for Snow